Brawl in the Family (The Simpsons): Release

 On its original American broadcast on January 6, 2002, "Brawl in the Family" was watched by approximately 12.8 million viewers, according to Nielsen Media Research.
 It became the 28th most watched program of the week it aired, beating such shows as ABC's 8 Simple Rules and NBC's Crossing Jordan and Mister Sterling.

 Later that year, the episode was nominated for an Environmental Media Award in the category "Television Episodic - Comedy", which it ultimately lost to the Dharma & Greg episode "Protecting the Ego-System".
 Its nomination was based solely on a scene in which "a bigger fish eats a smaller three-eyed fish", according to Jean, and because the award show was short on nominees.
 On August 24, 2010, "Brawl in the Family" was released as part of The Simpsons: The Complete Thirteenth Season DVD and Blu-ray set.
 Al Jean, Joel H. Cohen, Max Pross, Delroy Lindo, Matt Warburton and David Silverman participated in the audio commentary of the episode.

 Following its home video release, "Brawl in the Family" received mixed reviews from critics.
-Brendan Dando and Guy Davis of popular Simpsons podcast Four Finger Discount enjoyed the episode for varying reasons.
-Dando being a big fan of the sequel aspect to "Viva Ned Flanders", whilst Davis credited Delroy Lindo's performance for holding the first two acts together.
-However both agreed that the Amber and Ginger characters were painted more negatively than they deserved.

 Aaron Peck of High-Def Digest criticized the episode for being unoriginal, writing "Homer is always doing something that jeopardizes his marriage to Marge.
 When Homer's 'Vegas Wife' shows up unexpectedly [...] the same thing happens.
 This is a storyline that has worn out its welcome, but it still continues."
 411Mania's Ron Martin described the episode as having a "ridiculous set up".
 Andre Dellamorte of Collider thought negatively of the episode as well, calling it "Mannered to the point of ridiculousness."
 While he didn't consider it the worst episode he's ever seen, he criticized the episode's pacing and lack of satire, writing "it’s just that the plates spin so fast and so pointlessly that it becomes just about the gags. [...] the satire is gone; it’s just incident after incident to set up gags (some of which are funny) and get the show to an end time."

 Writing for DVD Movie Guide, Colin Jacobson wrote that the episode "seems like two story fragments combined into one; it’s like the writers couldn’t flesh out either tale for an entire 22 minutes so they just stuck two half-programs together."
 He added that it still "manages some laughs", and also argued that the episode was very similar to the season 1 episode "There's No Disgrace Like Home", which was also noted by Ryan Keefer of DVD Talk.
 Despite receiving mixed reviews, "Brawl in the Family" is often considered a fan favourite, and R. L. Shaffer of IGN called it one of the season's "gems".